Wilkuuu/fog-of-war/README.md

 # Fog of War - RPG Video App

 An Ionic Angular app that allows you to select videos from your device and apply a "fog of war" dark mask that can be removed by touching or using a brush tool.
+Perfect for creating interactive video experiences where content is revealed progressively.

 ## Features

-- 📹 Select videos from your device
+- 📹 Select videos from your device with optional fog of war
-- 🌫️ Apply dark fog of war overlay on videos
+- 🌫️ Apply dark fog of war overlay on videos (optional on video selection)
-- 👆 Remove fog by touching/clicking on areas
+- 👆 Remove fog by touching/clicking on areas with adjustable brush sizes
-- 🖌️ Adjustable brush size (Small, Medium, Large)
+- 🖌️ Three brush sizes: Small (18px), Medium (60px), Large (192px)
+- 👁️ Reveal All - Remove all fog at once to show entire video
+- ↩️ Undo - Undo last brush stroke or action
-- 🔄 Reset fog to cover entire video again
+- 🔄 Reset Fog - Cover entire video with fog again
+- 🎮 Two-finger tap gesture to open menu (hidden menu button as fallback)
+- 📱 Full-screen immersive mode (no status/navigation bars)
+- 🎨 Modern dark UI with gradient buttons and glassmorphic design
+- 🔒 Prevents accidental app closure with confirmation dialog

 ## Prerequisites